earino/hosting_a_panel/README.md

    11. Sharing your list of candidate questions so they can be prepared
    12. Verifying that your panelists will be able to attend the panel
 2. At the event
-   1. On the day of the panel, meeting before the panel to check that everyone feels comfortable with their participation
+   1. Meeting before the panel to check that everyone feels comfortable with their participation
    14. Making sure the panelists have comfortable appropriate places to sit on stage
    15. Making water available to your panelists during the panel
    16. Introducing your panelists and actually hosting and moderating the panel